computerender/computerender-node/README.md

 import fs from "fs";
 import {Computerender} from "computerender";

+// Automatically tries CR_KEY
-// if no key provided will automatically try CR_KEY env variable const cr = new Computerender("sk_your_api_key_here");
+// environment variable if no key is provided const cr = new Computerender("sk_your_api_key_here");

 /* -- text to image -- */